LRFPV2/Kiprim-DC6505-Pro-SCPI-Driver/README.md

 # Kiprim-DC6505-Pro-SCPI-Driver
-DISCLAIMER: THIS WAS LARGELY CREATED USING CLAUDE SONNET 4.6 A Python driver for the Kiprim DC6505 Pro power supply + multimeter.
+A Python driver for the Kiprim DC6505 Pro power supply + multimeter.
 Compatible with Kiprim DC605Pro, DC310Pro, DC310S, and OWON SPE3103, communicating over USB-serial using the device's SCPI-like command set.

 ## Compatible hardware